rohitramu/kpm/README.md

 ### Directory structure

-A template package must have the following directory structure (items with trailing slashes are directories):
+A template package must have the following directory structure, but not every file is required (items with trailing slashes are directories):

 ```txt
 <working dir>